Get the most out of your home inspection

 Be there for your inspection

-Try to be there for as much of your home inspection as possible.
+Attend the end of your inspection.
 Use this time to get to know your new home and be prepared to ask questions.
+Have your inspector explain the items they found.
 If you have areas of concern you can point out specific problems you'd like to check out further.
 This is your inspectors first time at the property so any knowledge you have about the property is invaluable.

 Don't be Afraid to Ask Questions

 The reason you hired a home inspector is to ensure that your home is checked by someone that has the necessary knowledge to evaluate any issues that your new home has.
 This way you can make an informed decision about the investment in your new home.
 You should respect your home inspector's knowledge and time but you should always speak up if your inspector is not clear or you don't understand what they are referring to.
 It's better to ask a question now then overlook an issue that might be more important than you thought.

 Make sure your inspector is certified and up to date

 Make sure your inspector is certified/licensed and up to date Finding your own home inspector can really give you peace of mind.
 While your realtor probably has a few inspectors that he or she can recommend, you can also research and find your own.
 Finding a home inspector that you feel good about and trust is well worth it compared to the purchase price of a house.